-The system specifications section in this manual also lists some typical current measurements for each card at every DC operating voltage that card uses.
+The system specifications section in this manual also lists some typical current measurements for each card at all DC operating voltages.

 Be sure to locate the system near all external equipment to which you will connect it.
 Cable lengths and physical/electrical characteristics are critical to system operation, especially for data signal interfaces.
 Generally, higher data rates require shorter cables than lower data rates.

 Also, you must use T1-grade or E1-grade cables for all system connections to those networks.
 For best results, use the cables supplied by your supplier when connecting your system to the associated external facilities.
 For more information on system cabling, call your supplier.